-(Editor’s note: Caroline Brandes is a staff writer for The Saber.
+(Editor’s note: Caroline Brandes is Editor-in-Chief of The Saber.
 Any opinions expressed are not necessarily those of The Saber staff.)

 Horrified.
 That’s one word to describe it.